 Researches from around the world, have observed and outlined how water is a living entity, that it has memory and that it not only creates life, but also is responsible for healing.

-Out of all the forms and shapes water takes, the spiral is the most common and interesting.
+Out of all the forms and shapes water takes, the spiral is the most common and also the most interesting.

 Spirals can be observed across the tapestry of life, in leaves, seeds, fruits, shoots of plants, aquatic life, animals, from microscopic scales to land features.
 The famous Fibonacci spirals, the golden spiral are all examples of how this form concentrates enormous amount of information and energy in it.